zvmsbackend/reisen/README.mbt.md

 # Reisen - Visual Novel Engine in MoonBit

-Reisen is a visual novel engine for MoonBit targeting the browser (DOM + WebGL).
+Reisen is a visual novel engine for MoonBit targeting the browser (DOM + PixiJS canvas rendering).

 ## Features